marcolaurenzi/ing-sw-2023-lamarca-laurenzi-ltifi-marina/README.md

 ```
 Once started the client wil ask you to provide your personal IP address and the Server's one.
 Be careful, a wrong IP will lead to an unsuccessful execution.

+### Running the GUI

+Be careful, if ouy have already installed JavaFX on your computer the provided .jar files may not work properly.
+To fix this issue you will need to delete the JavaFX version on you computer and let Maven generate again the jar's for you.